 The purpose of this self-assessment template is to assist districts in determining their initial readiness toward implementation of RtI to meet the learning needs of ALL students.
 This template will assist districts in gathering baseline information regarding current resources and practices addressing scientific research-based instruction, progress monitoring, ongoing assessment and levels of intervention and problem-solving.

 District and School Building Level RtI Blueprints are now available from NASDSE.
-Go to the NASDSE Website Homepage and look under "Publications".
+Visit the NASDSE Website Homepage and look under "Publications".
 These blueprints can be downloaded for free and print copies are available for only $10 plus shipping costs.

 Resources for Parents and Families